ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The guarantees and techniques used in this document generalize those of Certificate Transparency {{-CT}}, which can be re-interpreted as an instance of this architecture for the supply chain of X.509 certificates.
 However, the range of use cases and applications in this document is much broader, which requires much more flexibility in how each Transparency Service is implemented and operates.
 Each service MAY enforce its own Registration Policies for authorizing entities to register their Signed Statements to the append-only Log.
-Some Transparency Services may also enforce authorization policies limiting who can write, read and audit specific Feeds or the full registry.
+Some Transparency Services may also enforce authorization policies limiting who can write, read and audit specific representations of the full registry.
 It is critical to provide interoperability for all Transparency Services instances as the composition and configuration of involved supply chain entities and their system components is ever-changing and always in flux, so it is implausible to expect all participants to choose a single vendor or registry.

 A Transparency Service provides visibility into Signed Statements associated with various supply chains and their sub-systems.